 Biotechnology Schools in Boston, MA with Degree Information

-There are about 7 schools within 15 miles of Boston that have biotechnology degree programs.
-Read an overview of 3 schools' programs, requirements and admission info, and find out which school is the right one for you.
+There are at least seven schools within 15 miles of Boston that have biotechnology degree programs.
+Read an overview of three schools' programs, requirements and admission info, and find out which school is the right one for you.

 |Boston University||Northeastern University||Bunker Hill Community College|

 |School Type||Private, non-profit, 4-year university||Private, non-profit, 4-year university||Public, 2-year community college|

 |Campus Setting||Large city||Large city||Large city|

 |Undergraduate Tuition and Fees (2012-2013)||$42,994*||$40,086*||$3,384 in-state; $8,328 out-of-state*|

 |% of First-Year Students Receiving Any Form of Aid (2010-2011)||65%*||84%*||72%*|